History of the Jews in Amsterdam: The Holocaust

-Part of the Nazi plan included consolidating the Dutch Jewish population into Amsterdam, prior to the "Final Solution."
+Part of the Nazi action plan included consolidating the Dutch Jewish population into Amsterdam, prior to the "Final Solution."
 Canadian Forces liberated Amsterdam in early 1945.

+Prominent Jewish politicians

+Six of Amsterdam's mayors were Jewish.
+Job Cohen was runner-up for the award of World Mayor in 2006.

 Cheider

 In 1964 Adje Cohen began Jewish classes with five children in his home.
 This grew into an Orthodox Jewish school (Yeshiva) that provides education for children from kindergarten through high school.
 Many Orthodox families would have left The Netherlands if not for the existence of the Cheider : Boys and girls learn separately as orthodox Judaism requires, and the education is with a greater focus on the religious needs.
 By 1993 the Cheider had grown to over 230 pupils and 60 Staff members.
 The Cheider moved into its current building at Zeeland Street in Amsterdam Buitenveldert.
 Many prominent Dutch Figures attended the opening, most noteworthy was Princess Margriet who opened the new building.

 Jewish community in the 21st century

 Most of the Amsterdam Jewish community (excluding the Progressive and Sephardic communities) is affiliated to the Ashkenazi Nederlands Israëlitisch Kerkgenootschap.
 These congregations combined form the Nederlands-Israëlietische Hoofdsynagoge (NIHS) (the Dutch acronym for the Jewish Community of Amsterdam).
 Some 3,000 Jews are formally part of the NIHS.
 The Progressive movement currently has some 1,700 Jewish members in Amsterdam, affiliated to the Nederlands Verbond voor Progressief Jodendom.
 Smaller Jewish communities include the Sephardic Portugees-Israëlitisch Kerkgenootschap (270 families in and out of Amsterdam) and Beit Ha'Chidush, a community of some 200 members and 'friends' connected to Jewish Renewal and Reconstructionist Judaism.
 Several independent synagogues exist as well.
 The glossy Joods Jaarboek (Jewish Yearbook), is based in Amsterdam, as well as the weekly Dutch Jewish newspaper in print: the Nieuw Israëlitisch Weekblad.